 Together they had three sons and a beautiful daughter, all of whom survive, Terry Driver of Brighton, Larry and JoEllen Driver of Jacksonville, James and Carla Driver of Dow, and Shelley and Jon Hetzel of Jerseyville.
 He also had nine grandchildren, whom he spoiled at every opportunity, Christy Miller of Jerseyville, Heather (Terry) Bell of Kane, Heidi (Jeff) Scott of Jerseyville, Jeremiah Driver, and his fiance' Jessie Seiter of Washington, Mo., Courtney (Josh) Chapman of Jerseyville, Kirsten"Rosie", Eli, Jacob and Sophie Hetzel of Jerseyville; along with several great grandchildren; and a sister in-law, Mary Lou Driver of Jerseyville.

 In addition to his parents and his wife, he was preceded in death by a sister, Nilda Evans; and three brothers, Charles "Shorty" Driver, Elmer "Sam" Driver, and Thomas Driver.

 Visitation will from 4 to 8 p.m.
 Monday at the Crawford Funeral Home in Jerseyville, where funeral services will be conducted at 10 a.m. on Tuesday.
 Rev. Bob Taylor will officiate.

 Burial will take place in the Carrollton City Cemetery with the Jerseyville American Legion Post #492 conducting military graveside rites.

 Memorials may be given to either the First United Methodist Church or Open Door House of Praise, both in Jerseyville.

-To send flowers to Robert "Bob" Driver's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Bob" Driver, please visit our floral store.